Presidential Associate Professor of German, with a secondary appointment in History of Art

 His current book project, Listening to Panoramas, looks beyond statues to discover how panoramic forms played a pivotal role in transatlantic visual and sonic cultures of commemoration.
 Panoramas gave audiences around the world the opportunity to immerse themselves in stories about natural and urban landscapes as well as bloody battle scenes depicted on larger-than-life circular paintings.
 Research in Media Studies has long underestimated the role of what was heard and the role of the lecturer at these attractions.
 This book proposes that the emotions produced by the sonic and visual effects at panorama shows determine how the past is remembered and politicized.
 The mentions of shivers down the spine, exploding canon fire at Gettysburg, and the popular minstrelsy song “Dixie” in printed documents and sound recordings demonstrate that panoramic representation was much more complicated than ocularcentric accounts allow.
 Listening to Panoramas thus draws from a rich and varied media archive and critical phenomenological frameworks to examine commemorative experience at these attractions.
 While these painted canvases seek to present history as a continuous heroic narrative without contradictions, printed materials and other forms of recorded media—typescripts, audio recordings of lectures, soundtracks, television clips, short films, and museum audio guides—document how sight and sound framed panoramas ideologically and the extent to which they were indexed by the predominating media of a given era.
 By analyzing how sound changed after every restoration, Listening to Panoramas tracks the evolution of attitudes about the American Civil War and the enslavement of Black people since Reconstruction.
 Furthermore, it investigates how Black artists have turned to the panoramic form to resist narratives about defeat and victory in the American Civil War and to reinscribe the history of the Black freedom struggles onto the medium.

 He is currently on the editorial boards of Monatshefte, The German Quarterly, and the Signale book series at Cornell University Press.
-He is also on the board of the American Friends of the Deutsches Literaturarchiv Marbach, and is a Director-at-Large of the Goethe Society of North America.
+He is on the board of the American Friends of the Deutsches Literaturarchiv Marbach and the Academic Advisory Committee of the Berlin Program for Advanced German and European Studies at the Freie Universität Berlin.

 late-eighteenth- and nineteenth-century German literature, print culture, history of visual media, history of books and periodicals, the environmental humanities, commemoration, approaches to race, gender, and sexuality